Tolliann/Tolliann/README.md

 - 👀 I’m interested in Informatic
 - 🌱 I’m currently learning Informatic
 - 💞️ I’m looking to collaborate on any people
-- 📫 How to reach me : discord : spartakuuuus_akatoasty
+- 📫 How to reach me : discord : to11iAnn
 - 😄 Pronouns: he/im
-- ⚡ Fun fact: ...